Lumibright XT1 LED Headlight Kit Review

 DIMMABILITY & DRL

-The XT1s are fully dimmable on the popular PWM circuit most vehicles use nowadays, and on a standard line, they cut out at 7.0v or less, so on some vehicles they may not dim on a high beam DRL, but on a low beam DRL should give you no issues.
+The XT1s may or may not dim correctly on your DRL; on a standard line, they cut out at 7.0v or less, so on some vehicles they may not dim on a high beam DRL, but on a low beam DRL should give you no issues.

 Most vehicles nowadays feature a bulb-out check system, such as the popular CANBUS module.
 Popular brands are VW/Audi, Ford, BMW, Jeep, Dodge, and some others, depending on the model.
 Luckily for you, we test on a few CANBUS systems, and the XT1s passed the test!
 No additional ‘anti-flicker’ or ‘decoder’ module should be needed.